 - Apply for international education scholarships.

-- Satisfy the UTD protocol for international education.
+- Satisfy the UT Dallas protocol for international education.

 - Make note of deadlines to submit Office of International Education protocol for future study abroad travel.